mitsuba-renderer/drjit/src/python/docstr.rst

     Overwrite the texture contents with the provided linearized 1D array

-    When ``migrate`` is set, the CUDA and Metal backends migrate the texture data into the GPU's native texture format to avoid redundant storage.
+    On the CUDA and Metal backends, the update migrates the texture data into the GPU's native texture format, which then holds the only copy.

     With :py:attr:`drjit.MipBasis.Laplacian`, the array is first decomposed into per-level coefficients.
 A subsequent :py:func:`value()` then reproduces it up to floating point rounding.
-Migration is unavailable in that case and raises an exception.

 .. topic:: Texture_set_value_2